California has it all: palmy beaches, otherworldly deserts, magical old-growth redwood forests, rugged coastlines, alpine lakes, and mystical peaks.

 A short drive north of San Francisco are the beautiful Muir Woods, one of the most beloved hiking destinations near San Francisco and a frequent day trip for visitors to the city.

-While Muir Woods is beautiful, it is often crowded, so it’s best to go early in the morning or on a weekday (and be sure to pay for and reserve parking online in advance so that you won’t get crowded out of a spot — parking is limited!).
+While Muir Woods is beautiful, it is often crowded, so it’s best to go early in the morning or on a weekend.

 Hike one of the many shorter loops, or if you’re advanced, hike the Dipsea Trail for views emerging from the redwood forest to see the Pacific Ocean at your feet before you.